Cozy colors for a living room – these are the best shades for a comforting space

 When planning cozy colors for a living room, take your inspiration from all across the color wheel.
 From muted shades where saturation has been toned down to create a calming feel, to a monochromatic look where paint has been taken across the ceiling for a cocooning feel, to dark and moody hues that are going to feel like a big warm hug at the end of the day or cool colors inspired by nature, there are myriad possibilities when it comes to cozy colors.

-Your living room is a great place to experiment with the cozy look.
+Your living room is a great place to experiment with cozy paint colors.
 More and more we're looking to these spaces to offer us comfort and a space for relaxing, and coupled with the right textures, the living room can be a real sanctuary for relaxation.

 What are the best cozy colors for a living room?